lprincewhn/AutoOps/ComplianceProcessor/README.md

 * Following aws commands are for AWSCLIv2, if you are using v1, please remove the --no-cli-pager option.

+## Prerequisites

+Set-up AWS Config in regions.
+For global resources, only need to be included in one region.

 ## Deploy

 ```